jeff4/bionotes.github.io/page-holmes-1998.md

 ### 2.2 Reconstructing the history of character change
 * The tree relating a set of sequences tells us only part of hwat we wnat to know.
 The tree alone does *not* tell us when a particular evolutionary change took place or whether the occurrence of the same amino acid in two sequences is: (a) the result of inheritance from a common ancestor or (b) the result of independent evolution.
 * To address these questions, we need to be able to reconstruct the history of character change.
+Chapter 5 delves more deeply into this topic; here is just a taste.
+* Given a tree, we can distinguish between **ancestral** (aka primitive) versus **derived** character states.
+If an OTU has the same base as the common ancestor of all the sequences under study, then we say that OTU is in the primitive or **plesiomorphic state**.
+If it is *not* in the ancestral state, then we say that the OTU is in the derived or **apomorphic state**.
+* If an OTU has is apomorphic and it is a unique derived character state (aka a sequence that we do not see in any of ther other OTUs), then we call this unique apomorphy an [**autapomorphy**](https://en.wikipedia.org/wiki/Autapomorphy).

 ## Chapter 3: Genes: Organization, Functions, and Evolution p.
 37
 ## Chapter 4: Genes in Populations p.
 89